elomarii/CTF_4_DAY/THM/Agent_Sudo.md

 Service Info: OSs: Unix, Linux; CPE: cpe:/o:linux:linux_kernel
 ```

-Iteresting, we have a web server, an FTP server, and an SSH agent.\
+Interesting, we have a web server, an FTP server, and an SSH agent.\
 Navigating to the web page, we get the following message
 > Dear agents,
 >